ileka2468/Blueroomies/README.md

 - Harshita: Backend, managing user preferences such as setting criteria (Ex: cleanliness, location, sleep schedules, etc); Frontend, allow users to set, view, update preferences and that preferences are presented in an intuitive manner
-- Saqib: Backend, enabling profile creation, updating, retrieval; Frontend, implementation of user-friendly forms and ensure profile details can be displayed and edited
+- Saqib: Backend: facilitate profile creation, updating, and retrieval.
+Frontend: implement intuitive forms, allowing profile details to be displayed and edited.

 ---